 Food and facilities

-Fill your bellies at Maryellen's tearoom situated in the old billiard room at Newton House.
+Fill your bellies at the Billiard tea-room at Newton House.
 You’ll get great service and great seasonal meals.

-There is also a refreshments cabin in the visitor car park, and toilets and baby changing facilities on site.
+There is also refreshments in our Castle Walk Cafe, and toilets and baby changing facilities on site.